 - for security purposes generally and to ensure the safety of our employees and visitors.

 4.2 We may process your personal data for any of the purposes set out above where one (or more) of the following lawful processing grounds applies:

-(b) the processing is necessary for us to comply with our legal obligations (including, in the case of FCTC, the fiduciary duties of directors);
+- the processing is necessary for us to comply with our legal obligations (including, in the case of FCTC, the fiduciary duties of directors);

-(c) the processing is necessary for our legitimate interests (including the operation of F&Co, and the provisions of professional services) or those of any client or relevant third party, unless those legitimate interests are overridden by your interests or fundamental rights or freedoms; and / or
+- the processing is necessary for our legitimate interests (including the operation of F&Co and / or FCTC, and the provisions of professional services) or those of any client or relevant third party, unless those legitimate interests are overridden by your interests or fundamental rights or freedoms; and / or

 4.3 Where we process sensitive personal data, other lawful processing grounds may apply, such as that the processing is necessary for the establishment, exercise or defence of legal claims (for example to protect and / or defend our property or rights, or those of our clients) or for reasons of substantial public interest; or where you have given us your explicit consent.